brson/ctrs/README.md

 meet the criteria.

 - 1.0.0-rc
-  - doc - Extracts from the reference implementation 'doc' directory
+  - doc - Extracts from the RI 'doc' directory
+  - doc-collections - Extracts from the RI collections API docs
+  - doc-core - Extracts from the RI core library API docs
+  - doc-std - Extracts from the RI std library API docs
-  - pretty - Tests from the reference test suite's 'pretty' directory
+  - pretty - Tests from the RI test suite's 'pretty' directory
-  - run-pass - Tests from the reference test suite's 'run-pass' directory
+  - run-pass - Tests from the RI test suite's 'run-pass' directory

 ## Compiler interface requirements